IT Focus Area: cloud

 As a business leader, running your technology or part of your technology from the cloud just makes sense—it delivers overall business efficiency, including savings and scalability.

 And, when it comes to modernization, cloud can be a key tool in your strategy.
-For example, cloud migration is critical right now for companies who have an on-premises Structured Query Language (SQL) database server that may have reached its end of service deadline during 2019.
+For example, cloud migration is critical right now for companies who have an on-premises Microsoft SQL Server database server that may have reached its end of service deadline during 2019.

 So, how can your organization benefit from the cloud this year?

-Many years ago, companies input or built their data on-premises with SQL.
+Many years ago, companies input or built their data on-premises with SQL Server databases.
 Fast forward to today: some businesses have prepared to move these databases to the cloud in order to garner its many benefits while others are forced to take action due to end of service events.
 This, of course, can lead to security vulnerabilities and compliance issues.

-The important things to understand about SQL data are:
+The important things to understand about SQL Server data are:

 - It is the highest priority data